 1. You can devise a specific plan based on your budget.

 Any business would choose to promote its products and services in a cost-effective yet impactful way.
-Influencer Marketing places businesses, especially competitors, in the same arena which means it’s imperative to knock campaigns out of the park.
+Influencer Marketing places businesses, especially competitors, in the same arena.
+So, this puts pressure on brands to knock campaigns out of the park.
 Social media influencers are people who guide the thoughts and feelings of their followers on a media platform.
 There really is no answer to how many followers you must have in order to be an influencer.
 In fact, everyone on social media has the power to influence their followers in one way or another.
 However, when it comes to sponsoring someone to advocate for your brand, considering the influencer tier should be an important step in your strategy.

 Your budget will obviously be a large factor in determining which tier of influencers you sponsor.
 However, your objectives should still be considered.
 If your goal is awareness, but you can only afford nano influencers, your budget may be better spent somewhere else.
 The same goes if you are hoping to work with a celebrity to get widespread reach but don’t have the budget.
 Instead, consider working with a macro influencer who is still seen as a professional and has a large, broad audience to reach your objectives.
 However, if you want a celebrity endorsement and all you can afford are lower-tiered influencers, you may want to reconsider your campaign objectives or determine a different marketing strategy that will better reach your goals.